YuxuanZhao/docker-app/README.md

 docker run my-app:1.0
 ```

-## Jenkins does for Docker Repository
+## Jenkins does for Docker Repository (normally need to login to the private Repo/ AWS)

 rename
 ```